MidnattLantern/hidoc/README.md

 - Watch count: As a user, I can see how many people are watching a project.
 So that I know how much attention the project has.

+Deployment
+===
+- In package.json, the following line have been added inside the "scripts" section:
+`"heroku-prebuild": "npm install -g serve"`
+- The Procfile was added with the following content:
+`web: serve -s build`

 Credits:
 ===
 Heavy references from other projects are commented